NovikovaOlgaDev/novikovaolga/App_appstore/Шаблоны/README_patterns.md

     - on the main page there is a description of pattern groups and the application of group filters
 - Testing
     - Section "Testing" allows you to choose one of 4 tests (for better assimilation, you need to pass all 4 tests)
-    - Section "Study right now" displays data about the pattern of the day (every day a new arbitrary parterre offered by the system for study or repetition)
+    - Section "Study right now" displays data about the pattern of the day (every day a new arbitrary pattern offered by the system for study or repetition)
     - Section "Studied" displays cards of studied patterns (if you have not studied not a single pattern, then the section will be empty)
     - The "Not studied" section displays cards of not studied patterns (if you have studied all the patterns, then the section will be empty)
     - The "Favorites" section displays the pattern cards that you marked with a heart in the textbook